Jake Worth

 This is a frustrating and wasteful interaction I’ve had a few times in my career.
 What can we learn?
 Treat bug reports like gold.
 When you get one, listen.

 When I find a potential bug with a software product, I learned from Steve Klabnik to always open a ticket, even when abandoning the product.
 We get so much for free in this industry and opening a ticket takes minutes.
 We’ve all been on the other side, building something and wondering if anybody cares.
-Or deeply stuck, and so grateful to find a ticket that describes our situation and possibly even provides a path forward.
+Or deeply stuck, and so grateful to find a ticket that describes our situation and possibly even a path forward.

 What are your thoughts on bug reports from customers?
 Let me know!